cwi-dis/cwipc/readme.md

   ```
   This will build everything, do a limited self-test and install into `./installed`.

 Both these scripts configures, builds, tests and installs each of the submodules individually (in `build` directories under the submodule directory).
-If you need to tweak the build procedure, for example by adding `cmake` flags, you can use `rm -rf cwipc_*/build` to do a complete clean build.
+If you need to tweak the build procedure, for example by adding `cmake` flags, you can use `rm -rf build` to do a complete clean build.

-The build scripts build the submodules in the correct order (`cwipc_util` first) and stop on error.

-## Required third party software

-On all platforms we require the standard development tools for the platform (XCode and the xcode command line tools on MacOS, Visual Studio 2019 on Windows, standard gcc tools on Linux).

-On Linux the preferred way to install the third party software is through _apt_ or whatever package manager your platform supports.
-Our build process should then automatically pick everything up.

-On MacOS the preferred way to install the third party software is through _Homebrew_ <https://brew.sh>.
-Our build process should then automatically pick everything up.
-The Python dependency deserves special note on MacOS, due to the many variants of Python available.
-If you ensure the `python3` command refers to the brew-installed Python 3.8 everything should go well.
-When building on an M1 Mac you should use the (Rosetta-based) Intel version of _Homebrew_, the one that installs into `/usr/local`, not into `/opt/homebrew`.
-Both versions can co-exist, ensure you have the Intel one in your path first when you build.

-On Windows you have to install each package individually according to the instructions coming with the package.
-You need to ensure any "developer" option is installed.
-You also need to ensure that the folders with the DLLs and utilties for each package are on the `PATH` environment variable.
-For some packages you must install them in a specific place, or using specific settings.

-Packages required:

-- _cmake_.
-- _python 3_.
-Python 3.9 is preferred (3.7 or later may work).
-	- On Windows you should install _"For All Users"_ and install into a writeable directory (such as `C:\Python37`).
-	- Some needed packages such as _Open3D_ can be slow to follow Python releases, if you experience problems try installing a previous Python release.
-	- On the Mac it is easy to install multiple Python versions with `brew`.
-Put the relevant `/usr/local/opt/python@3.9/bin` first in your `$PATH` and things should build fine.
-- PCL <https://pointclouds.org>.
-1.12 is preferred, but 1.9 or later may work.
-For Linux apt the package is called `libpcl-dev`.
-For MacOS brew you need to  `brew install pcl glfw3`.
-On Windows you need to ensure the DLL directories for PCL subpackages _OpenNI_ and _VTK_ are also on your `PATH`.
-- _jpeg-turbo_ <https://libjpeg-turbo.org/>.
-On Mac you must force-link it if it conflicts with the normal `jpeg` brew package.
-- _Intel Realsense SDK 2.0_ <https://github.com/IntelRealSense/librealsense>.
-2.41 is known to work.
-2.50 currently has issues on MacOS.
-- _Azure Kinect SDK_ <https://github.com/microsoft/Azure-Kinect-Sensor-SDK>.
-1.4.1 is known to work.
-Not available on Mac
-- _Azure Kinect Body Tracking SDK_.
-1.0.1 and 1.1.0 should work.
-Not available on Mac.

 ## Debugging